funwithflutter/lit_firebase_auth/README.md

  ```

 ### Dialogs
-For now dialog nessage are rendered using the `flushbar` package.
+For now dialog message are rendered using the `flushbar` package.

 **todo**: provide additional theming/overrides for dialogs.